MartynasPocius/Intro-to-AI-in-Robotics/Phase 1: Obstacle Avoidance Robot/Lesson04-Sensors-and-Actuators.md

 **Additional practice for people with physical components**
 - Connect Arduino motor shield to the Arduino UNO by simply putting it on top.
 Then connect both of your DC motors and write code that uses serial monitor input as a value for motor speed.
-This time, however, use ```<AFDC_Motor.h>``` library.
+This time, however, use ```<AFMotor.h>``` library.

 ### Exercise02
 **Tinkercad**